ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 #### 3.2.3.3 Manual Verification for ext. system data update (Pluggable by SI)

-When there are any discrepancies between the data received from external system vs.the data captured during registration, a country may opt to manually verify the data.
+When there are any discrepancies between the data received from external system vs. the data captured during registration, a country may opt to manually verify the data.
 The System Integrator in such case may build a Manual Verification Module for External System data mismatch.
 MOSIP will enable the system integrator to integrate the manual verification system with MOSIP platform

 #### 3.2.3.4 Manual Adjudication (Pluggable by SI)